sabszh/cds_la/assignments/A2/README.md

     ```
     bash run.sh <classifier_type>
     ```
-*Replace <classifier_type> with either 'logreg' for logistic regression or 'mlp' for MLP*.
+    - `<classifier_type>`: Model to classify with, either 'logreg' for logistic regression or 'mlp' for MLP*.

 ## Script overview
 This Python script is designed for conducting text classification benchmarks.
 It utilizes various machine learning classifiers such as logistic regression and multilayer perceptron (MLP) to train models on text data and evaluate their performance.
 Below is a brief overview of the functionalities provided by the script: